Mémoires: Psychogeography and détournement

-Auto-destruction: the sandpaper cover
+Anti-book: the sandpaper cover

 The book is most famous for its cover, a dust jacket made of heavy-grade sandpaper.
-Usually credited to Debord, the sleeve was actually conceived in a conversation between Jorn and the printer, V.O.
+The idea of a damaging cover was conceived by Guy Debord and Asger Jorn, who expressed it in a latter to the printer, who suggested to make them with sand paper.
+According to the printer V.O.
 Permild:

 [Permild:] Long had [Jorn] asked me, if I couldn’t find an unconventional material for the book cover.
 Preferably some sticky asphalt or perhaps glass wool.
 Kiddingly, he wanted, that by looking at people, you should be able to tell whether or not they had had the book in their hands.
 He acquiesced by my final suggestion: sandpaper (flint) nr.
 2: ‘Fine.
 Can you imagine the result when the book lies on a blank polished mahogany table, or when it's inserted or taken out of the bookshelf.
 It planes shavings off the neighbour's desert goat.